 That proved to be false as well.
 Eventually the plane was able to fly in and rescue them, but during those trying hours, Paul called on God for protection and safety and of course He delivered.

-By the way, the head of the caribou now resides in a shed outside of our new old house.
-The ceiling is high enough to house his gigantic antlers and I don’t have to stare him in the eyes anymore.
-We wouldn’t be able to get any other furniture in the house if he lived with us.
+By the way, the head of the caribou now resides in a bump out of the garage, which is now called the Caribou & Antler Shed.
+The ceiling is high enough to house the gigantic antlers and I don’t have to stare him in the eyes anymore.